 The same goes from the other side of the process.
 Most of the job recruiters had professional profiles such as LinkedIn with 69%, followed by 43% Twitter presence, and 42% Facebook presence.

 This means that if you decide to use social media platforms as a recruiting method, you should choose the right or the most used platforms where potential employees will be present.
+Then use the right social media engagement tool to attract attention.
 Ideally, you should promote the job openings on all social channels so it will reach the widest audience.

 But if you need somebody that has more experience in the industry your business is in, LinkedIn has thorough profiles that will explicitly disclose the previous experiences and education of the candidates.
+It’s not always easy to weed out the good candidates from the poor candidates, so use a LinkedIn automation tool to help you.
 After that, you can use other platforms to gather further information about your candidate.